Kimi-Arthur/German/Grammar/Nebensätze.md

 ## weil

-Used when referring to "warum", like
+Used when referring to "warum", to answer:

 **Warum/Wieso/Weshalb/Weswegen/Aus welchem Grund** lernst du Deutsch?